 There's an unwritten rule that the best thrillers are mostly the ones that feature or exploit the human fears of helplessness.
 Roman Polanski's psychological thriller-drama "The Tenant" handles that theme with taste, measure and style, featuring an easily identifiable urban story about the problems of renting a good apartment.
 With a sustained, but creepy mood, the story unfolds just right, seizing attention even when nothing is going on, feeding of the excellent, masterfully placed small details revolving around the scary notion of living in a 'cursed' place where the previous tenant just recently committed suicide (Trelkovsky unpacks his photographs and personal belongings in the new apartment; he carries the bags full of garbage down the stairs but it slowly falls out on his feet from a hole; when the bartender offers him Marlboro cigarettes because the previous (deceased) tenant also smoked them, he refuses to avoid the similarities).
-The environment he is in seems surprisingly realistic, his elegant style is refreshing whereas the story always plays with two possibilities: is Trelkovsky crazy or are his neighbors really trying to kill him?
-Maybe the pay-off doesn't come off to the fullest, yet it features a haunting, disgusting but fascinating end, one so twisted in playing with synchronicity and deja-vu that it hasn't been matched ever since "Donnie Darko".
+The environment he is in seems surprisingly realistic, his elegant style is refreshing, whereas the story always plays with two possibilities: is Trelkovsky crazy or are his neighbors really trying to kill him?
+The finale does not work, though: the pay-off doesn't come to full expression since it is illogical, forced and contrived, yet it features a haunting, disgusting, but interesting end, one so twisted in playing with synchronicity and deja-vu that it hasn't been matched ever since "Donnie Darko".

 Grade:+++